Truly wireless earbuds are the newest tech trend sweeping across the audio peripherals category.

-If you are the type of person who doesn’t blink twice on spending a few extra bucks for such an experience, do look for wireless earbuds with ANC built in.
+If you are the type of person who doesn’t blink twice on spending a few extra bucks for such an experience, do look for wireless earbuds with ANC built-in.

 ANC also helps make your voice calling experience much better than ever before.
-You will be able to talk to the other person online peacefully even while standing in the centre of a loud and busy environment.
+You will be able to talk to the other person online peacefully even while standing in the center of a loud and busy environment.

 Choosing whether to buy a truly wireless earbud over the traditional wireless Bluetooth earphones is purely a personal choice.

-While nothing much changes when it comes to the sound quality, owning a modern piece of technology is worth it along with the wire-free usage experience.
+While nothing much changes when it comes to sound quality, owning a modern piece of technology is worth it along with the wire-free usage experience.

 With the fear of tangled wires and damages now at bay, you can peacefully carry this gadget safely in your pocket or backpack and be sure to know that it will work every time your pair with the smartphone, provided the earbuds gave sufficient battery.